formsandflows/PACo/Components/cmp_Dialog_A.md

 | cmp_Title | Text | This property contains the title of the dialog. | Reload |

 ### Buttons
 A dialog can show 1 or 2 buttons depending on its need.
-A button can be configured with a title and a type.
+A button can be configured with a title and a type (Primary or secondary).
 The example below is used in the screenshot shown above.

 `Table({Title:"Ok", Type:"Primary"}, {Title:"Cancel", Type:"Secondary"})`